 - nearly 3 accidental dwelling fires a day are caused by candles

-Fire safety – a fire can start in any room (audio described version)
+Fire safety – it only takes one accident to start a fire (audio described version)

 Cut the risk of fire in your home